lempire123/Pristine/README.md

 - **Incentive Alignment:** The varying redemption rates create a natural incentive for participants to act in a manner that promotes system stability.

-### **Comparative Advantage Over Liquity:**
-Unlike Liquity's one-size-fits-all redemption rate of $1.00, Pristine’s dynamic redemption rate provides a more nuanced approach to manage redemptions in alignment with the system's health.
-This not only promotes better risk management but also fosters a more resilient and user-centric borrowing experience in the Pristine ecosystem.

-Explore the technical intricacies of this innovative redemption process in the [smart contract code](./src/Pristine.sol) or delve into the [testing suite](./test) to see it in action.

 ## **Project Setup**

 ### **Prerequisites**